EdgeDLT/neo-zk-starter/readme.md

 3. **Security**:
    - Conduct thorough security audits
    - Test extensively with real-world inputs
-   - Consider circuit size and gas costs
+   - Consider circuit size and proof generation time

 Remember that ZK proofs are cryptographic primitives - careful review and testing is essential.